-Baroness Morgan is the Chair of Ambition School Leadership Board of Trustees and advisor to Ark which runs academies in the UK and works internationally in education.
-A King’s alumna, Sally began her career as a secondary school teacher.
+Baroness Sally Morgan is the Chair of Ambition School Leadership Board of Trustees and Advisor to Ark which runs academies in the UK and works internationally in education.
+She is also a Board Member of the Frontline Organisation and Trustee of the Education Policy Institute.
+A King’s alumna, Baroness Morgan began her career as a secondary school teacher.
 She then went on to work for Tony Blair and served as Director of Government Relations until 2005.
-Since then she has held a number of appointments in the public and private sector including board member of the Olympic Delivery Authority and Chair of OFSTED.
+Since then she has held a number of appointments in the public and private sector including Board Member of the Olympic Delivery Authority and Chair of OFSTED.

-Currently, Sally is also Chair of the Royal Brompton and Harefield NHS Trust, Vice-Chair of the Council of King’s College, London, and a non-executive Director of Carphone Warehouse PLC and Countryside Properties PLC.
-Baroness Morgan was made a life peer in 2001 and is a member of the House of Lords Science & Technology Committee.
+Currently, Baroness Morgan is also Chair of the Royal Brompton and Harefield NHS Trust, Vice-Chair of the Council of King’s College, London, and a non-executive Director of Countryside Properties PLC.
+Baroness Morgan was made a life peer in 2001 and is a member of the House of Lords Science & Technology Select Committee.

 Previously, Jonathan was Head of the Education Unit at Policy Exchange, where he wrote over 15 major reports, book chapters and policy documents across all aspects of education.
 Jonathan has also worked at Serco Group, as Head of Open Public Services in the Cabinet Office, and as Head of Education in the Prime Minister's Strategy Unit in the administrations of both Gordon Brown and David Cameron.
 Outside of work Jonathan is the Chair of Governors and Co-Founder of Greenwich Free School, a Trustee of REAch4 Multi Academy Trust, and a TES columnist.